Baltic Sea: Ammunition dumping

 Since the end of World War II, various nations, including the Soviet Union, the United Kingdom and the United States have disposed of chemical weapons in the Baltic Sea, raising concerns of environmental contamination.
 Today, fishermen occasionally find some of these materials: the most recent available report from the Helsinki Commission notes that four small scale catches of chemical munitions representing approximately 105 kg of material were reported in 2005.
 This is a reduction from the 25 incidents representing 1110 kg of material in 2003.
 Until now, the U.S. Government refuses to disclose the exact coordinates of the wreck sites.
 Deteriorating bottles leak mustard gas and other substances, thus slowly poisoning a substantial part of the Baltic Sea.

 In addition to chemicals, tons of German ammunition were dumped into the Baltic after the war at the behest of the Allies, who wanted to ensure that they would not start another war.
-By 2025, these were leaking contaminates into the water and the German government was piloting solutions.
+By 2025, these were leaking contaminants into the water and the German government was piloting solutions.

 Territorial changes

 After 1945, the German population was expelled from all areas east of the Oder-Neisse line, making room for new Polish and Russian settlement.
 Poland gained most of the southern shore.
 The Soviet Union gained another access to the Baltic with the Kaliningrad Oblast, that had been part of German-settled East Prussia.
 The Baltic states on the eastern shore were annexed by the Soviet Union.
 The Baltic then separated opposing military blocs: NATO and the Warsaw Pact.
+During the Cold War the Baltic Sea remained on the periphery of the main axis of confrontation between these two blocs.
 Neutral Sweden developed incident weapons to defend its territorial waters after the Swedish submarine incidents.
 This border status restricted trade and travel.
 It ended only after the collapse of the Communist regimes in Central and Eastern Europe in the late 1980s.

 In 1981, the Soviet submarine S-363 ran on ground deep inside Swedish territorial waters, an incident which illustrated the impact of the Cold War on the Baltic Sea.

 Finland and Sweden joined NATO in 2023 and 2024, respectively, making the Baltic Sea almost entirely surrounded by the alliance's members, leading some commentators to label the sea a "NATO lake".
 However, the legal status of the sea has not changed and it is still open to all nations.
 Such an arrangement has also existed for the European Union (EU) since May 2004 following the accession of the Baltic states and Poland.
 The remaining non-NATO and non-EU shore areas are Russian: the Saint Petersburg area and the Kaliningrad Oblast exclave.